Taylor Richards: Birmingham City (loan)

 Richards joined EFL Championship club Birmingham City on 7 January 2022 on loan for the remainder of the season.
 He suffered an injury during the medical with the club, falling into the edge of a board during a jumping test that looks at the fitness of a player's calf.
 Manager Lee Bowyer said "I have never heard anything like this.
 The players have done it a thousand times – it's just this season, he did it ten times and then he does it.
 It's crazy.
 I have never heard of a player getting injured in the medical."
 Richards made his first appearance in Birmingham's matchday squad on 26 February, but remained unused.
 He eventually made his debut on 12 March, as a 69th-minute substitute for Juninho Bacuna in the goalless draw at home to Hull City.
 According to the Birmingham Mails reporter, "He looked very, very neat on the ball, not afraid to take possession and retain it in tight spots and also good at finding little angles around and in the box.
 He is a languid mover with good pace and plays with his head up, looking to bring others into the game."
 He made five more appearances (two starts) in what remained of the season.

 Queens Park Rangers

 On 22 July 2022, Richards joined EFL Championship club Queens Park Rangers on a season-long loan for the 2022–23 season with an option for a permanent deal.
 On 11 May 2023, Queens Park Rangers announced that Richards' move would be made permanent on a three-year deal.

-On 1st September 2025, it was revealed that Richards had left QPR.
+Richards joined EFL League One side Cambridge United on a season-long loan deal in July 2024.
+In January 2025, with Richards having played just five league matches for the club due to injury, all of which as a substitute, Cambridge manager Garry Monk claimed that it would be best for Richards if parent club QPR were to recall him from his loan.

+Richards left QPR after his contract was terminated by mutual consent on 1 September 2025.

+Crawley Town

+On 1 January 2026, Richards joined EFL League Two club Crawley Town on a six-month contract.
+He was released at the end of the 2025–26 season.